syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:forwardtime}

-It forwards the current audio/video source of the media player to the specified time (seconds) from the current time.
+Forwards the current audio/video source of the media player from the current time to the specified time (seconds).